Sheep 101 logo

 Abattoir

 Abattoir is the French word for a slaughterhouse or meat processor.
-Many producers, large and small, market their lambs directly to a processor.
+Many producers, both large and small, market their lambs directly to a processor.
 The lambs may be purchased live or on a carcass basis.
 The price may be a spot cash price, a forward price, or a formula price.

 Value-based marketing is possible when lambs are marketed directly to the processor.
 Prices are based on the individual value of each lamb (carcass).
 Grid pricing offers a base price, with a matrix of premiums and discounts, usually based on carcass weight, yield, and quality grade.
 "Hitting the grid" can add value to the lamb, while "missing the grid" can reduce the value of the lamb.
-A pricing grid can be developed for any carcass characteristic with an economic value.
+A pricing grid can be developed for any carcass characteristic with economic value.

 Direct marketing

 Direct marketing is when lambs are sold directly to the consumer.
-Direct marketing takes many forms: freezer lambs; selling lambs at farmers' markets; selling meat via the internet; including lamb in a (community-supported agriculture) subscription; on-farm sales of live animals or meat; and selling wholesale or retail cuts to restaurants or retail outlets.
+Direct marketing takes many forms: freezer lambs; selling lamb at farmers' markets; selling meat via the internet; including lamb in a (community-supported agriculture) subscription; on-farm sales of live animals or meat; and selling wholesale or retail cuts to restaurants or other retail outlets.
 Direct marketing is also called niche and value-added marketing.
 The volume of product sold is usually much less when lambs are marketed directly to the consumer versus selling commodity lambs.

 In direct marketing, a larger share of the consumer's dollar is retained by the producer.
 Thus, the income potential for direct marketing is substantially higher than for commodity marketing, though costs (processing, transportation, etc.) are also much higher.
 The labor associated with selling one lamb can be especially high.